-Some of them may cause a discharge that is bloody, smelly or associated with pain in your lower abdomen.
+Some of them may cause a bloody, smelly discharge or be associated with pain in your lower abdomen.

 To avoid spreading these germs to the baby, getting yourself checked out as soon as possible is a priority.

-A woman’s urethra, the urinary tube which connects the bladder to the opening outside is much shorter than that for men.
+A woman’s urethra, the urinary tube connecting the bladder to the opening outside, is much shorter than men’s.

 It is very close location to the anus and is one of the reasons a woman may be more prone to an infection in the urinary tract than men.

 Germs from the anus may be easily transferred to the bladder through the urethra.